mozilla/glean/docs/user/metrics/timing_distribution.md

 If the Glean upload is disabled when calling `start`, the timer is still started.
 If the Glean upload is disabled at the time `stopAndAccumulate` is called, nothing is recorded.

+Multiple concurrent timespans in different threads may be measured at the same time.

 ## Configuration

 If you wanted to create a timing distribution to measure page load times, first you need to add an entry for it to the `metrics.yaml` file: